 Then, many of us carry resentments like a heavy boulder that means achieving our goals is even more difficult.
 It’s why so many relate to the Greek myth about Sisyphus who had to roll a boulder up a hill only for it to roll down every time it neared the summit, and he repeated this forever.

-So many adults live in their head and are all about drive: what they need to do to get somewhere – but never enjoying the journey.
+So many adults live in their heads and are all about the drive: what they need to do to get somewhere – but never enjoying the journey.